0oSaraho0/pp4-kids-activity-site/README.md

 # Bugs

 - I initially had a bug in the URLs that was confusing the browse ideas page with the idea detail page and causing an error.
-I solved this by post/ to the front of the url.
+I solved this by adding post/ to the front of the url.
 >path('post/<slug:pk>/<str:activity_name>/', views.IdeaDetail.as_view(

 - I had a bug that stopped the images being uploaded from the front end.
 They could be uploaded from admin.
-After a lot of investigation, I finally worked out that I need to add the encoding type to the form for it to recognise the image.
+After a lot of investigation, I finally worked out that I needed to add the encoding type to the form for it to recognise the image.
 >enctype="multipart/form-data"

 - There was a bug that stopped the nav bar working when it collapsed down to a button on smaller screens.
 The issue was the bootstap link was slightly wrong.
 Once corrected the bug was solved.

-- I have arranged the image size to all be the same size so that the cards are a uniform height.
+- I had arranged the image size to all be the same size so that the cards are a uniform height.
 I had ‘cover’ on this but this option was cutting the top of the picture off.
 To solve this I have changed the css to ‘contain’.
-This does not entirely fix the problem because it could look nicer on the page than it does.
-In a future development, I would like to add a function for the user to be able to pick the area of the picture they want to upload but I do not have time to implement this.
+This does not entirely fix the problem because it would be nice to have the pictuers all the same size.
+In a future development, I would like to add a function for the user to be able to pick the area of the picture they want to upload.

 # Deployment